LaraPD/Hostname-And-IP-Address-Finder/README.md

 # 🖥️ Hostname and IP Address Finder

-This project finds the hostname and IP address of your device.
+This project aims to find the hostname and IP address of a device.
 It can be useful in cybersecurity, networking, or just to identify your machine in a network.

 🌍 Available languages | [ESPAÑOL](README.es.md) 🔁 [ENGLISH](README.md)